Ford Focus Interior

 - "Legible instrumentation and well-positioned controls in all versions are complemented by an 8.0-inch full-color touch-screen that replaces the normal multifunction display on Titanium models with the MyFord Touch infotainment and navigation system." -- Kelley Blue Book

 - "Some Luddites have problems working the touch screen or steering wheel buttons, but I find the system easy to understand and can operate without taking my eyes off the road.
 MyFord Touch is so much more advanced than any other system that it can be confusing at first, and conventional wisdom may frown upon it.
 Yes, it's different, but you don't have to be a hater; just learn how to use it.
 It's easier than an iPhone." -- The Detroit News (2012)

 - "Ford's SYNC display dominates the plastic-trimmed center stack, and while it takes a little practice to get the basic navigation mastered, it does offer plenty of function." -- Motor Trend (2012)

-- "The sedan's 13.2-cubic-foot trunk is on par for this class, but the hatchback model is still the better choice for the practically minded, with 23.8 cubic feet of space with the 60/40-split rear seats up and 44.8 cubic feet with them folded down." -- Edmunds
+- "The sedan's 13.2-cubic-foot trunk is on par for this class, but the hatchback model is still the better choice for the practical-minded.
+The latter provides 23.8 cubic feet of space with the 60/40-split rear seats up and 44.8 cubic feet with them folded down." -- Edmunds

 - "The main complaint for both College and Family Sara is the interior's lack of storage spaces.
 This is a hazard of a smaller car; in the front row I just had two cupholders, the center console and a glove box.
 I missed having a little bin for my phone or my wallet." -- Cars.com (2012)